Storyguiding Advice

 General GM Advice

 Finally, general advice for tabletop RPGs is applicable to Ars Magica just like it is to any other TTRPG.
-Notable resources include
+Notable free resources include:

 - The Lazy Dungeon Master (free), by Michael E. Shea (Sly Flourish).
 Older advice on reducing prep time.
 While some is D&D-specific, most of it is general and applicable to Ars Magica.